 An affray charge is generally laid by the police when a person is involved in a brawl or fight in a public place.
-The offence most commonly occurs where a person behaves in a manner in public which would cause others to fear for their safety, however, the offence may also occur in private situations.
+The offence most commonly occurs where a person behaves in a manner in public that would cause others to fear for their safety.
+However, the offence may also occur in private situations.

 Affray is usually considered more serious than common assault and carries heavier penalties.
 The main difference between assault and affray is that other people fear for their safety.

 If you are charged with affray, you will have to go to Court.
 If convicted by the Court, you will have a criminal record, and you may face imprisonment.
 The offence of affray carries a maximum penalty of 2 years imprisonment in the Local Court and 10 years imprisonment in the District Court.

 A lawyer experienced in affray and public violence offences may be able to persuade the Courts not to record a conviction against you and have the matter dealt with by way of a “section 10” or a non-conviction Conditional Release Order.